Film Treatment for "The Shohola Five"

 Survivor One (no last names) - Edmond - a South Carolina blacksmith turned soldier, then prisoner

-Survivor Two - Martin - a barkeep from Memphis turned soldier, then prisoner
+Survivor Two - Martin - a farmer from Georgia turned soldier, then prisoner

-Survivor Three - Edgar - a farmer from Georgia turned soldier, then prisoner
+Survivor Three - Edgar - a barkeep from Memphis turned soldier, then prisoner

-Survivor Four - Henry - a career soldier, turner prisoner
+Survivor Four - Henry - a career soldier from North Carolina, turned prisoner

 BACKSTORY/RESEARCH: The Great Shohola Train Wreck is a real event and the fact that Confederate prisoners did escape without a trace afterwards is true although the number varies from two to five.
-The events each survivor participates in is fictitious, but, of course, are true events in American history that occurred after the train wreck.
+These are all true events in American history that occurred after the train wreck.
+That each survivor participated in these events is fictitious...as far as we know.

 Comments